 To put your mind at ease, we have prepared this list based on several important variables like life expectancy, Gross Domestic Product (GDP) per capita, safety, happiness, population, climate, corruption, and cost of living.
 This list also takes in data from the United Nations Human Development Index and the World Happiness Report.
-So, without any further delay, let us get started.
+So let’s get started without any further delay.

 #25 – Panama, Central America